-Trading is carried out above 30 and 50 moving averages, which indicates a continuation of the upward correction of the euro.
+Trading is carried out below 30 and 50 moving averages, which indicates a slight advantage for the bears.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.

 A breakthrough of the lower border of the indicator in the 1.1819 area will lead to a larger fall in the euro.
 In case of growth, the upper border of the indicator at 1.1850 will act as resistance.